MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-functionality.md

 :::tip

-If you plan to use Embedding SDK on a web page on a different domain from your MicroStrategy environment, please also meet the following requirements.
+If you plan to use Embedding SDK on a web page on a different domain from your Strategy environment, please also meet the following requirements.
 More information in

 1. [Enable Cross-Origin Resource Sharing (CORS)](../config.md)
 1. [Allow SameSite cookies](../config.md#allow-samesite-cookies)

-If you plan to use Embedding SDK on the same domain as your MicroStrategy, the above changes are not required.
+If you plan to use Embedding SDK on the same domain as your Strategy, the above changes are not required.

 :::